L3gomancer/ImageMagickQuickGuide/README.md

 </br>

-Here's the dude.
-I want frames.
+In this row I want to crop just the sprites
 ![a](images/dude.png)

-In this case I know dude is 32px wide
+Since I know every sprites is 32px wide

 > `convert ~/dude-cropped.png -crop 32x0 +repage ~/d%02d.png`
 ![a](images/d04.png)

 ---
-source sprites
+To put these 3 sprites in a row
 ![a](images/d019.gif) ![a](images/d120.gif) ![a](images/d121.gif)
-append in a row
+I can target them individually
 >`magick d009.gif d010.gif d011.gif +append tv1.gif`

 ![a](images/tv1.gif)

-Can also do above based on filename number!
+Or I can grab a range based on filename!

 >`magick d%03d.gif[9-11] +append tv1.gif`

-append in a stack
+To stack them up
 >`magick d1.gif d2.gif d3.gif -append tv1.gif`

 ![a](images/tv2.gif)